Santiago-HR/Two-Four-Tree-Java/README.md

 Performance comparison with Java TreeSet

-Requirements
+✅ Requirements

 Java 8 or newer

-Compilation & Execution
+🛠 Compilation & Execution

-Compile both source files:
+Compile both source files
 javac TwoFourTree.java App.java

-Run the driver program:
+Run the driver program
 java App

-What the Program Does
+🔍 What the Program Does
 Static Correctness Test

+App.java first:

-App.java first inserts a sequence of prime numbers into the tree, prints the tree in order, deletes selected values, and prints the tree again to verify correctness.
+Inserts a sequence of prime numbers into the tree

+Prints the tree in sorted (in-order) form

+Deletes selected values

+Prints the tree again to verify correctness

 Performance Benchmark